necusjz/p/_posts/Interviews.md

 J: Come in, Candy, take a seat.
 Now, what can I do for you?
 C: Well, **I'd like to discuss my compensation package with you.**
 J: Really?
 I thought you were happy with the increase we gave you last year!
 C: Yes, but **I hope you'll agree that** since last year I've achieved such a lot and we need to consider these achievements.
-For example, I was responsible for organizing the conference in Astana last month and... and finally, I managed the IOS 9001 audit, which we successfully completed.
+For example, I was responsible for organizing the conference in Astana last month and...
+...and finally, I managed the IOS 9001 audit, which we successfully completed.
 So, **wouldn't you agree that my performance this year has been** very successful?
 J: Well, yes.
 But what exactly do you want?
 C: I understand that this year the pay increase is between 3 and 8 percent. **I would like to ask** for a raise at the top end of that scale.
 J: Ooh!
 I don't know about that, Candy, I mean, what about the others?